 - Historical precedent for safety training; and

-- The quality of training course, such as how interesting and stimulating the course is.
+- The quality of the training course, such as how interesting and stimulating the course is.

-When the above requisites are not met for quality training, safety managers are often stuck with a bloated opinion of the preparedness level of the organization – the training misconceptions are that:
+When the above requisites are not met for delivering high-quality safety training, safety managers are often stuck with a bloated opinion of the preparedness level of the organization – the training misconceptions is that:

 - The safety training will improve safety performance;